ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 ## Overview
 {: #block-s2s-auth-overview}

 In an authorization, the source service is the service that is granted access to the target service.
 The roles that you select define the level of access for the source service.
 The target service is the service that you are granting permission to be accessed by the source service based on the roles that you assign.
 Generally, a source service can be in the same account where the authorization is created or in another account.
-The target service is always in the account where the authorization is created.
+The authorization must be created in the account that owns the target service.

 To be able to create an encrypted volume with customer-managed CRKs, you need to establish service-to-service authorization between the Block service and the Key Management Service of your choice.